55th annual Rocky Mountain Bioengineering Symposium

 Abstracts must be submitted by November 10, 2017.
 The 200-word abstract should describe the problem investigated, methods used and results obtained.
 Abstract acceptance notices will be sent on or about December 1, 2017.

-Congratulations to all of our 2017 Rocky Mountain Bioengineering Symposium award winners.
+Congratulations to all of our 2018 Rocky Mountain Bioengineering Symposium award winners.
 Please visit this page to see the full list of award recipients.
-We look forward to seeing you all again in 2018 at North Dakota State University.
+We look forward to seeing you all again in 2019 in Milwaukee, Wisconsin.

 History of RMBS